-QR Codes (aka Quick Response Codes) are small square dot-matrix barcodes that contain data that can be read by a QR Code reader or scanner.
+QR Codes (Quick Response Codes) are small square dot-matrix barcodes that contain data that can be read by a QR Code reader or scanner.
 These readers are commonly found on smartphones or other mobile devices.
 Your mobile device’s camera reads the barcode and displays the data contained within the code.

 QR Codes Available

-- A Window into NOVA
+- A Window Into NOVA

 - Class Search